corda/corda-docs-portal/content/en/docs/corda-enterprise/3.3/upgrade-notes.md

 ext.kotlin_version = '1.2.50'
 ```

 {{< note >}}
 Explicit overriding of properties *ext.quasar_group* and *ext.quasar_version* is not necessary anymore for CorDapps depending on the *quasar-utils* plugin.
-You can remove these two lines from which ever file.
+You can remove these two lines from which ever file.{{< /note >}}

-{{< /note >}}

 * For CorDapps depending on the *cordapp-plugin*, version *4.0.25* allows specifying distribution information.
-As an example:

-{{< note >}}
+As an example:{{< note >}}
 Properties *name* and *version* of a CorDapp’s distribution information are derived automatically by the *cordapp-plugin* if not provided.
 The *vendor* property should be provided explicitly.
-A warning is raised by Corda Enterprise nodes for CorDapps that do not specify the *vendor* property.
+A warning is raised by Corda Enterprise nodes for CorDapps that do not specify the *vendor* property.{{< /note >}}

-{{< /note >}}

 ### Certificate Revocation List (CRL) support

 The newly added feature of certificate revocation (see [Certificate revocation list](certificate-revocation.md)) introduces a few changes to the node configuration.
 In the configuration file it is required to explicitly specify how strictly the node should apply the CRL check.
 For that purpose the *crlCheckSoftFail*
 parameter is now expected to be set explicitly in the node’s SSL configuration.
 Setting the *crlCheckSoftFail* to true, relaxes the CRL checking policy.
 In this mode, the SSL communication
 will fail only when the certificate revocation status can be checked and the certificate is revoked.
 Otherwise it will succeed.
 If *crlCheckSoftFail* is false, then an SSL failure can occur if the certificate revocation status cannot be checked (e.g. due to a network failure), as well as when
 a certificate is revoked.

 Older versions of Corda do not have CRL distribution points embedded in the SSL certificates.
 As such, in order to be able to reuse node and SSL certificates generated in those versions of Corda, the *crlCheckSoftFail* needs
 to be set to true.

 {{< note >}}
 Mitigation of this issue and thus being able to use the *strict* mode (i.e. with *crlCheckSoftFail* = false)
 of the CRL checking with the certificates generated in previous versions of Corda is going to be added in the near future.

 {{< /note >}}